astorm/MagentoTarToConnect/README.md

 Under the hood Magento Connect 2.0 packages are actually tar'ed and gziped files with a specially formatted package manifest.
 Well, they're almost `tar` and `gzip` files.
 Magento implemented their own archiving and unarchiving code in PHP, and this code occasionally has problems with tar archives created via standard OS tools.

 This shell script will take a standard tar archive, untar it, build the Connect `package.xml` manifest, and then re-tar and gzip the files **using Magento's code** (included in the `vendor` library here, but you can substitute your own).
-This decreases the likelyhood yoru package will be incompatible with Magento Connect.
+This decreases the likelihood your package will be incompatible with Magento Connect.

 ## Usage